Dar-ul-Shifa: History

 The area got this name for the hospital built by Sultan Mohammed Quli Qutub Shah over 400 years ago.
-Later, during the rule of the Nizams, due to insufficient space the hospital was moved to another building and the old building was converted into a Hussainia called Alawa e-Sartouq.
-The alam is made of part of the sartouq, a metal headgear with spikes, which the fourth Shia Imam Ali ibn Husayn Zayn al-Abidin had to put on after being captured by Yazid I's forces along with the ladies of Ahl al-Bayt.
+Later, during the rule of the Nizams, the hospital was moved to another building due to space constraints and the old building was converted into a Hussainia called Alawa e-Sartouq.
+The alam is made of part of the sartouq, a metal headgear with spikes, which the fourth Shia Imam Ali ibn Husayn Zayn al-Abidin had to put on after being captured by Yazid I's forces along with the Ahl al-Bayt women.
 This Hussainia can be visited anytime throughout the year.
 Currently this building is under H.E.H. the Nizam's Charitable Trust.

 Boundaries of Dar-ul-Shifa

-Dar-ul-Shifa is surrounded by Musi River, Noorkhan Bazar, Dabeerpura, Purani Haveli and Chatta Bazaar.
+Dar-ul-Shifa is surrounded by the Musi River, Noorkhan Bazar, Dabeerpura, Purani Haveli and Chatta Bazaar.

-Darushifa starts from the new Bridge Mosque, also known as Naya Pul, and the suburbs start from the Masjid Haji Kamal and on the other side Aza Khane Zehra, which was built by HEH, the 7th Nizam-Mir Osman Ali Khan.
+Dar-ul-Shifa starts from the new Bridge Mosque, also known as Naya Pul, and the suburbs start from the Masjid Haji Kamal and on the other side Aza Khane Zehra, which was built by HEH, the 7th Nizam-Mir Osman Ali Khan.